burgil/say.js/README.md

 ## Fork Patch Logs:

-### Update 20: I fixed conflics with IPC and streamed it all using one server, still need some work to do in order to link it back
+### Update 20: I fixed conflicts with IPC and streamed it all using one server, still need some work to do in order to link it back

 ### Update 19: I unlocked the speed - Enjoy streaming on ultra high speed now! still requires attention with ports, I wonder if there is any better IPC then making a local server with a port lol, or if there is a way to put it all on the same port or IPC or something idk